Don’t be Taken… Go Someplace!

 Why?
 Under threat from General Malevolence, natch.
 It would be unethical and, more importantly, too expensive for General Malevolence to go to your house and damage your car in person.
 So they subcontract that task to the governments.
 How?
 By threatening to move their manufacturing facilities elsewhere.
 You’ll notice that the threat to pack up and leave happens every time a new government comes to power.
 When a new government comes, General Malevolence gives a fiscal shiver and announces that it doesn’t like the current economic climate and working people are just to greedy and maybe things would be better elsewhere.
 After all they’ve had so many invitations and that Mexico is such a nice country.
 Maybe things would be better there.

 Hearing this, the government, like some horny teenager, panics and tells General Malevolence that they’ll do whatever General Malevolence wants.
 Just don’t leave!
 General Malevolence sighs and says, oh I don’t know maybe if you could somehow get people to buy more new cars that would make me stay.
-And rid of all those cars I already sold to those people.
+And get rid of all those cars I already sold to those people.
 I don’t want them to go out and buy a good used car at a reasonable price.
-That does me no good – oh, and some money would be nice, too.
+That does me no good – oh, and give us some money, that would be nice, too.

-The end result of all this is the early death of many useful cars, less affordable transportation for those of a lower income, a loss of a source of useful used parts for automobile collectors and….
+That’s it.
+The end result of all this is the early death of many useful cars, less affordable transportation for those of a lower income, a loss of a source of useful used parts for automobile collectors.
+But be careful with this information.
+There are many sinister officials out there who wouldn’t like this information to get out.
+Evil people in black (woman can be just as evil and should be paid accordingly) who wouldn’t give a second thought about making certain troublesome individuals to just disapp . . . .

 I am the Automudgeon!